lulzzz/vita/README.md

-# Work in Progress (Demoware -- part 1 of 6 - talks coming)
+# Work in Progress (Demoware -- series of posts & talks coming to show how I built this)

 ## Introduction